Enhanced Gravity Model of trade: reconciling macroeconomic and network models: Empirical analysis

 \subsection{Testing the model against real data}

-We first test the performance of the EGM in replicating the empirical trade volumes, i.e. the purely local structure of the ITN.
-In Fig.~\ref{fig-1}, superimposed to the previous results for the standard GM given by \ref{eq_gravity}, the empirical non-zero link weights $w^*_{ij}$ are also compared with their conditional expected value $\langle w_{ij}|a_{ij}=1\rangle$ under the EGM given by \ref{eq:F}.
-As expected, the two sets of points largely overlap, confirming that, in terms of trade volumes, the EGM cannot do worse than the GM.
-Moreover, the EGM is more parsimonious than the GM as it achieves a narrower scatter of points while having no dedicated free parameter to tune the variance.
+We first test the performance of the EGM in replicating the empirical trade volumes, i.e. the purely local (dyadic) structure of the ITN.
+In Fig.~\ref{fig-EGMflows}, superimposed to the previous results for the standard GM given by Eq.~\eqref{eq_gravity} and already shown in Fig.~\ref{fig-GMflows}, the empirical non-zero link weights $w^*_{ij}$ are also compared with their conditional expected value $\langle w_{ij}|a_{ij}=1\rangle$ under the EGM given by Eq.~\eqref{eq:F}.
+As mentioned above, for the EGM the parameters are obtained via the ML principle as prescribed by Eq.~\eqref{eq:maxphi} and their resulting values are reported in Table~\ref{parameters-2}.
+As expected, the sets of points generated by the two models largely overlap, confirming that, in terms of trade volumes, the EGM cannot do worse than the GM.
+Moreover, the EGM turns out to be more parsimonious than the GM as it achieves a narrower scatter of points while having no dedicated free parameter to tune the variance (as already mentioned, the GM usually assumes that each trade volume is drawn from a certain probability distribution, typically a normal or log-normal one, with mean value given by Eq.~\eqref{eq_gravity} and variance specified by an additional free parameter).